 Goods data appearing in Exhibit 15 are classified in terms of the SITC Revision 4, with the exception of agricultural and manufactured goods.
 Agricultural goods are defined by the U.S. Department of Agriculture (USDA); they consist of non-marine food products and other products of agriculture that have not passed through complex processes of manufacture.
-Manufactured goods conform to the NAICS; they consist of goods that have been mechanically, physically, or chemically transformed.
+Manufactured goods conform to the North American Industry Classification System (NAICS); they consist of goods that have been mechanically, physically, or chemically transformed.
 USDA agricultural goods and NAICS manufactured goods are not mutually exclusive categories.

-Reexports are foreign merchandise entering the country as imports and then exported in substantially the same condition as when imported.
+Reexports are foreign merchandise entering the country as imports, and at the time of exportation are in substantially the same condition as when imported.
 Reexports, included in overall export totals, appear as separate line items in Exhibit 15.